About the Governmental Functions Division

 Tuition Assistance Program

-VA benefits shall be applied first toward tuition with TAP being the last funding source applied.
-Participating students shall enroll in and successfully complete twelve semester hours and maintain a 2.0 grade point average.
+Students in participating counties that wish to apply should contact the Financial Aid Department at the community college they desire to attend for further information.
+Federal grants, state grants, scholarships, and VA benefits shall be applied first toward tuition with the TAP being the last funding source applied.
+Participating students shall enroll in and successfully complete twelve semester hours and maintain a 2.0 grade point average throughout the program.

 The Governmental Functions Division also provides administrative support to the GM&O Rails-to-Trails Recreational District of North Mississippi (District), which is comprised of the partnership of Union, Pontotoc, and Chickasaw counties along with the municipalities of New Albany, Ecru, New Houlka, and Houston.
 The counties and municipalities developed and provide support for the growing success of the Tanglefoot Trail®.

 In September 2013, the Tanglefoot Trail® joined the national ranks of rails-to-trails projects and officially opened for public use.
 The U.S. Secretary of the Interior and the National Park Service designated the multi-use recreational trail as one of ten exceptional local and state trails to be awarded National Recreational Trail (NRT) recognition in June 2015.
 The paved trail provides a safe and scenic route for bicyclists, walkers, runners, and others living in our local communities while drawing visitors from multi-state and international destinations.

 Construction of trail facilities such as whistle stop comfort stations, rest stops, and rain stops has been completed.
 Planning and addition of other facilities (including pavilions) as well as further amenities will continue in the near term.